ellysh/video-game-bots/GLOSSARY.md

 ## Interrupt

 Interrupt is a signal to the processor emitted by hardware or software indicating an event that needs immediate attention. <a href="https://en.wikipedia.org/wiki/Interrupt">Read more</a>

+## Kernel

+Kernel is a computer program that manages I/O (input/output) requests from software, and translates them into data processing instructions for the CPU and other electronic components of a computer. <a href="https://en.wikipedia.org/wiki/Kernel_%28operating_system%29">Read more</a>

 ## Memory Sandbox